Getting your horse ready for competition

 With the competition season fast approaching many of you will be spending more time in the saddle getting your horse fit for the competition season ahead.
 With an increase in workload many of you will also be thinking about a change to your horse’s feeding regime, but what changes do you need to make?

-Forage is the foundation of any feed ration
+Forage should be the foundation of any feed ration

-Even for horses in hard work fibre should be provided at a minimum of 1.5% of the horse’s bodyweight in order to maintain digestive health.
-For a 500kg horse this would be equivalent to 7.5kg per day.
+Even for horses in hard work forage should be provided at a minimum of 1.5% of the horse’s bodyweight per day in order to maintain digestive health.
+For a 500kg horse this would be equivalent to 7.5kg dry matter per day.

 As forage forms such a large part of the horse’s ration it make sense to use the best quality forage available.
-If a good clean forage source is difficult to find Dengie Hi-Fi Senior may be a suitable alternative.
-Not just for veterans, Hi-Fi Senior combines high temperature dried grasses and alfalfa with a light molasses coating.
+If a good clean forage source is difficult to find Dengie Hi-Fi Senior may be a suitable alternative replacer.
+Not just for veterans, Hi-Fi Senior combines high temperature dried grasses and alfalfa with a light molasses coating and can be fed ad lib to replace forage completely if necessary.
 As Hi-Fi Senior is high temperature dried it provides a consistently clean and nutritious forage source from bale to bale.

 What about bucket feed?

-An increase in workload does not always mean a change in feed, but if your training is going up a gear this spring ask yourself the following questions about your horse’s existing ration: –
+An increase in workload does not always mean a change in feed is required, but if your training is going up a gear this spring ask yourself the following questions about your horse’s existing ration: –

 - Is it maintaining your horse at an ideal bodyweight?